The purpose of this study was to investigate whether knee braces could effectively decrease tibial rotation during high demanding activities.

 Knee Surgery, Sports Traumatology, Arthroscopy

-Giotis, Dimitrios; Tsiaras, Vasilios; Ristanis, Stavros; Zampeli, Franceska; Mitsionis, Grigoris; Stergiou, Nicholas; and Georgoulis, Anastasios D., "Knee braces can decrease tibial rotation during pivoting that occurs in high demanding activities" (2011).
+Giotis, Dimitrios; Tsiaras, Vasilios; Ristanis, Stavros; Zampeli, Franceska; Mitsionis, Grigoris; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "Knee braces can decrease tibial rotation during pivoting that occurs in high demanding activities" (2011).
 Journal Articles.
 84.